F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/README.md

   - In the */config/verifyHash* section: **script-signature** and then a hashed signature
   - In the */config/installCloudLibs.sh* section **"tmsh load sys config merge file /config/verifyHash"**

-Additionally, F5 provides checksums for all of our supported Amazon Web Services CloudFormation templates.
-For instructions and the checksums to compare against, see https://devcentral.f5.com/codeshare/checksums-for-f5-supported-cft-and-arm-templates-on-github-1014.

 In order to form a cluster of devices, a secure trust must be established between BIG-IP systems.
 To establish this trust, we generate and store credentials in an Amazon S3 bucket.
 You must not delete these credentials from the S3 bucket.

 ### Help
-Because this template has been created and fully tested by F5 Networks, it is fully supported by F5.
-This means you can get assistance if necessary from F5 Technical Support via your typical methods.

 We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 CloudFormation templates.
-This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.
+This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.<br>
+While this template has been created by F5 Networks, it is in the experimental directory and therefore has not completed full testing and is subject to change.
+F5 Networks does not offer technical support for templates in the **experimental** directory.
+For supported templates, see the templates in the supported directory.

 ### Installation
 Download the CloudFormation template from https://github.com/f5networks and use it to create a stack in AWS CloudFormation either using the AWS Console or AWS CLI